 You can go for ages without paying attention to some of the most iconic works of music, while they lie dormant in the soul.
 Or, as a counterpart to my more obscure posts, we may just consider this the latest in my extensive series “Pieces that everyone knows are totally brilliant—that I now find are totally brilliant”.
-So it may be an instance of “selling the Three-character scripture at the door of Confucius” (cf. here), but hey.
+So it may be a case of “selling the Three-character scripture at the door of Confucius” (cf. here), but hey.

 Abbey road (1969) was the Beatles’ final masterpiece, created (like Sgt Pepper) in the recording studio as they took refuge from the frenetic touring life.
-Given my constant stress on musicking as a social activity, I’m aware of the irony of paying tribute to such disembodied creations (see also n.1).
+Given my constant stress on musicking as a social activity, I’m aware of the irony of paying tribute to such disembodied creations (see also n.1 below).

 - In the opening song Come together, “a portrait of a kind of hobo-outcast messiah”,

 the screwed up vocal line […] attains a near-miraculous release in the refrain, when the reiterated minor third suddenly swings up a fifth, then down to the major third—harmonised, however, with the submediant triad.